Double sampling for informatively missing data in electronic health record-based comparative effectiveness research: General Coarsening Framework and Nonparametric Results

 It is important to note that we have only established that $\widehat{\tau}$ is fully (semiparametric) efficient in a nonparametric model, i.e., when the model tangent space (see \citet{bkrw1993}, \citet{tsiatis2007}) is $L_2^0(P)$, consisting of all mean-zero functions of $O$ with finite variance.
 Nonparametric efficiency of $\widehat{\tau}$ is guaranteed because there is a unique (thus efficient) influence function in a nonparametric model, its variance equal to the nonparametric efficiency bound \citep{bkrw1993}.
-Derivation of the semiparametric efficient observed data influence function in proper semiparametric models where restrictions are placed on $P$ will depend on the form of those restrictions (e.g., see MAR example in section \ref{sec:IF}), so we leave characterizations of efficiency over classes of restrictions on $P$ for future research.
+Derivation of the semiparametric efficient observed data influence function in proper semiparametric models where restrictions are placed on $P$ will depend on the form of those restrictions (e.g., when MAR holds as in Analysis \#3), so we leave characterizations of efficiency over classes of restrictions on $P$ for future research.

-In Appendix A, we present two further propositions, A1 and A2, and provide a simple asymptotic variance estimator for $\widehat{\tau}$.
-The propositions relate the asymptotic variance and bias of $\widehat{\tau}$ to the corresponding quantities of a full-data influence function-based estimator.
-We also discuss how the latter provides the basis for the multiple robustness properties of the proposed estimators.